Get a travel insurance quote

 If you are abroad and trying to get home

-Just call us on 0330 400 1227 and we can extend your cover until you return to the UK.
+Just contact us and we can extend your cover until you return to the UK.

 If you are yet to travel and would like cover for an alternative holiday

-Just call us on 0330 400 1227 within 30 days of the travel company going into administration, and we will do our best to move your insurance to cover your new travel dates.
+Just contact us within 30 days of the travel company going into administration, and we will do our best to move your insurance to cover your new travel dates.

 If you have lost your policy documents, you can retrieve them online.
-Click here and enter your quote number and email address to access your documents.
-If you would like your documents resent through the post or you have forgotten your quote number or if you have any other problems accessing your documents online, please call our customer services team on 0330 400 1383 or email us using our contact form.
+Click here and enter your quote number, name and DOB to access your documents.
+If you would like your documents resent through the post, you have lost your quote number, or if you have any other problems accessing your documents online, please contact us.